Rail transport in the Democratic Republic of the Congo: Locomotives

 A number of refurbished locomotives have also been supplied to SNCC and SCTP in recent years.

 June 2011: Two re-gauged CKD Praha Class 742 diesel locos gifted to SCTP by Belgium.

 May 2014: Two refurbished locomotives delivered to SCTP, with a third to follow.

 July 2018: Two refurbished locomotives delivered to SCTP, reference to a total of 17 'new' locomotives within six months.

 July 2019: Four Grindrod locomotives, retrieved from Sierra Leone, delivered to SCTP.

 February 2020: One 'new' locomotive, donated by Japan, delivered to SCTP.

+December 2023: Seven cars of an ex-JR Hokkaido Kiha 183 trainset were delivered to the port of Matadi for use by Office National des Transports.

+March 2024: Five locomotives (out of an order for 10) were handed over to SNCC.
+They are further deliveries of type CKD8C4.